5 Veg-friendly Spring Break Destinations

 Remind yourself of just how close you are to Cuba with a soy picadillo vegan empanada at Beehive, a small restaurant also boasting fried plantains.
 If sizzling in your swimsuit is a top priority, however, Choices Café located in Coconut Grove serves an agave-based soda fountain, baked sweet potato fries, coconut cutlets, and chickpea tuna salad—a health-conscious feast accentuated by the yoga studio upstairs.
-Similarly, Juice Lab’s cold-pressed juices, salads, and snacks will keep you feeling light and refreshed along the sun-beaten sand and humid hotels.
+Similarly, Joe & the Juice smoothies, wellness shots, and sandwiches will keep you feeling light and refreshed along the sun-beaten sand and humid hotels.

 Palm Springs, CA